ValyKrymovsky/Paranormalities_old/README.md

 ## **Features**
 **Immersive Horror Atmosphere**: Experience a gripping horror story with a hauntingly realistic environment.
-**Challenging Puzzles**: Solve intricate puzzles to progress through the game and reveal the mansion's mysteries.
+**Challenging Puzzles**: Solve intricate puzzles to progress through the game.
-**Spine-tingling Sound Design**: The game's sound effects and soundtrack will keep you on the edge of your seat.
+**Spine-tingling Sound Design**: Utilizing Steam Sound, the game's sound effects and soundtrack will keep you on the edge of your seat.
 **Terrifying Encounters**: Face off against paranormal entities that will test your survival skills.
-**Multiple Endings**: Your choices in the game will lead to different outcomes, ensuring replayability.
+**Complex Systems**: Using complex system in almost all departments, each playthrough will differ from one another.

-##**Screenshots**
+## **Screenshots**

 ## **Getting Started**
 Before you start your paranormal adventure, make sure you have the following prerequisites: